-Describe threshold factors Economic Development (Traditional) - \$1,000,000 Individual; \$2,000,000 Multi-Jurisdiction and grant size limits.
-Economic Development (Non-Traditional) - \$250,000 Individual; \$500,000 Multi-Jurisdiction Public Facilities - \$1,000,000 Individual; \$2,000,000 Multi-Jurisdiction Self-Help - \$250,000 Individual; \$500,000 Multi-Jurisdiction Housing - \$1,000,000 Individual Community Projects - \$500,000 Individual Community Emergency Relief Fund (CERF)- \$100,000 Individual Public Services (Recovery Kentucky) Existing Facilities - \$220,000 Public Services (Recovery Kentucky) New Facilities - \$300,000 Each jurisdiction must choose whether to submit a Public Facilities, Housing or Community Project application.
+- Economic Development (Traditional) \$1,000,000 Individual; \$2,000,000 Multi-Jurisdiction - Economic Development (Non-Traditional) \$250,000 Individual; \$500,000 Multi-Jurisdiction - Public Facilities \$1,000,000 Individual; \$2,000,000 Multi-Jurisdiction - Self-Help \$250,000 Individual; \$500,000 Multi-Jurisdiction - Housing \$1,000,000 Individual - Community Projects \$500,000 Individual - Community Emergency Relief Fund (CERF)- Determined on need - Public Services (Recovery Kentucky) Existing Facilities \$200,000 - Public Services (Recovery Kentucky) New Facilities \$300,000

+Each jurisdiction must choose whether to submit a Public Facilities, Housing or Community Project application.
 Only one application may be submitted per year for the three areas listed above.
 In addition, an applicant may submit one application in the Public Services (Recovery Kentucky) program area.
 A jurisdiction is not limited in the number of applications in the CERF and Economic Development program areas.
 Only one program area may be applied for per application.

-Ther India the t Obje plete a Program Completion Report at closeout.
-Some recipients, due to the nature of their projects sing rehab and job creation), will report annually. e are three main components of the Performance Measurement System: Objectives, Outcomes and ators.
+What are the outcome measures expected as a result of the method of distribution?
+Recipients must acknowledge that they will be required to submit performance measure information to DLG in order to meet this reporting requirement.
+As part of this process, each recipient will be required to complete a Program Completion Report at closeout.
+Some recipients, due to the nature of their projects (housing rehab and job creation), will report annually.
+There are three main components of the Performance Measurement System: Objectives, Outcomes and Indicators.
 Each component relates to a project activity.
+DLG will assign one of three objectives related to

+the type of activity, funding source and goal/program intent.

+Objectives include:

+Suitable Living Environment

+Decent Housing

+Economic Opportunity

+The next step will be selection of an outcome based upon the purpose of the activity.

+Outcomes include:

+Improved Availability/Accessibility

+Improved Affordability

+Improved Sustainability

-DLG will assign one of three objectives related to ype of activity, funding source and goal/program intent. ctives include: Suitable Living Environment Decent Housing Economic Opportunity next step will be selection of an outcome based upon the purpose of the activity. comes include: Improved Availability/Accessibility Improved Affordability Improved Sustainability Idition to selecting an objective and outcome for each project activity, certain indicators will be ired to be identified and quantified.
-These indicators vary by program area (CERF, Community ects, Economic Development, Housing, Public Facilities, and Public Services).
-2 State Program Name: Eme Funding Sources: ESG rgency Solutions Grant Program
+In addition to selecting an objective and outcome for each project activity, certain indicators will be required to be identified and quantified.
+These indicators vary by program area (CERF, Community Projects, Economic Development, Housing, Public Facilities, and Public Services).

+State Program Name: Emergency Solutions Grant Program

+Funding Sources: ESG